openhwgroup/programs/cores/cv32e40p/user_manual/source/exceptions_interrupts.rst

 Exceptions and Interrupts
 =========================

+CV32E40P supports interrupts and exceptions on illegal instructions.

+.. only:: PMP

-CV32E40P supports interrupts, exceptions on illegal instructions and (if enabled) on PMP filtered requests on the data and instruction bus.
+  If enabled, CV32E40P supports exceptions on PMP filtered requests on the data and instruction bus.

 The base address of the interrupt vector table is given by the mtvec address.
-As CV32E40P supports only vectorized interrupts, the interrupt 0 is reserved for exceptions as illegal instructions, ecall and instruction or data prohibited accesses.
+As CV32E40P supports only vectorized interrupts, the interrupt 0 is reserved for exceptions as illegal instructions or ecall.

+.. only:: PMP

+  Exceptions for prohibited instruction or data accesses use the address for interrupt 0 as well.

 Interrupts
 ----------